Bjørn Wegge: Thor Heyerdahl

 Wegge initiated a 1997 musical album involving the Norwegian choir SKRUK and Azeri musicians and singers.
 The enthusiasm with regards to Dr. Heyerdahl's theory is explicitly stated in the album's title: The Land We Came From, with the choir's leader stating that Azerbaijan (Caucasus-Albania) was "a culture that may be our long-forgotten homeland".
 The album's cover featured a photograph of the ancient Caucasian Albanian church at Kish near Shäki.

 The relevance of Kish church comes from J. Bjørnar Storfjell's archaeological excavation (also run by NHE and paid for by the help of Norwegian Government), which led Heyerdahl to make a short visit to the Kish church.
 The result was the appointment of Storfjell as chief archaeologist of a YUKOS-sponsored excavation to the Sea of Azov in 2001 to find evidence to back up Heyerdahl's Odin theory.
 Photographs of artefacts found during the Azov excavation appeared in Heyerdahl's 2001 book Jakten på Odin.
 På sporet av vår fortid (The Hunt for Odin.
 Examining our Past).

 Personal life

-He hails from Tveit and resides in Oslo, is married and has three children.
+He hails from Tveit Municipality and resides in Oslo, is married and has three children.
 In his early years he played in the jazz band The Real Fake Band with Eyvind Skeie, among others.